d4l-data4life/kirby3-static-site-generator/README.md

 If `baseUrl` is not provided, the default base url is taken.

+`path` may also end with a file name, in which case the given file is created instead of using the `<path>/index.html` schema.

 To pass custom data to the controller or template, use `data`.
 [Click here](https://getkirby.com/docs/guide/templates/controllers#arguments-from-page-render-in-route) for more information how to use it.

 ⚠️ Have a look [here](https://getkirby.com/docs/reference/system/options/ready) in case you want to dynamically generate the custom routes based on a specific page or point to pages in the config.
 Kirby comes with a `ready` option for this purpose.